New Orleans Street Adventures - Canal Street

 Canal Street: “The Great Wide Way”

-Before we go any farther, you’re probably wondering, “Why Canal Street?
+Before we start, you’re probably wondering, “Why Canal Street?
 Where’s the Canal?”
 The truth is there never was one.
 Oh, there were plans to build a canal that connected the river to Lake Pontchartrain, but it never happened.
 For some reason, however, the name stuck.

 In the early days, Canal Street was a kind of dividing line – a neutral ground – between the French Quarter where the wealthy Creoles lived and the American side where the nouveau riche started building their mansions.
 Today all medians in New Orleans are called “neutral grounds.”
 Now you know why.

-Moving further away from the river down Canal Street, you’ll pass the Saenger Theatre on the right.
+Moving further away from the river down Canal Street, you’ll pass the award-winning Cafe Beignet on the left.
+Don't leave the city without stopping.
+Still further, you'll the Saenger Theatre on the right.
 In 1927, Saenger’s architect Emile Weil had 150 lights installed in the theater’s ceiling, arranged in the shape of the constellations in the night sky.
-There were also machines that projected sunrises, sunsets and moving clouds.
+There were also machines that projected sunrises, sunsets, and moving clouds.
 The Saenger has been renovated twice since its opening, most recently after Hurricane Katrina.
 Today, it’s a great place to catch Broadway plays.

 If you have time, get off at the end of Canal and tour The Historic New Orleans Cemetery District.
 Most of these “Cities of the Dead” were built in the mid-1840s in response to cholera and yellow fever epidemics.
 One of the most beautiful is Metairie Cemetery, built-in 1872.
 Come admire the magnificent above-ground tombs and see where New Orleans buried its heroes, scallywags, and jazz cats.
 For a list of guided cemetery tours in the city, click here.